 Using the following key, complete each statement.

-- 1= Strongly Disagree
+1= Strongly Disagree

-- 2 = Disagree
+2 = Disagree

-- 3 = Neutral
+3 = Neutral

-- 4 = Agree
+4 = Agree

 5 = Strongly Agree

-SITE EVALUATION
+SITE EVALUATION ,

 1 2 3 4 5

 1. The site provided a good opportunity to experience the rotation

 learning objectives

 2. The site provided an environment conducive to student

 learning

 3. I was made to feel welcome at the site

 4.I had the opportunity to interact with other healthcare

 professionals

 5. I had the opportunity to interact with diverse patient

 populations

-PRECEPTOR EVALUATION
+PRECEPTOR EVALUATI ON

 1 2 3 4 5

 6. The preceptor provided timely feedback

 7. The preceptor provided helpful feedback

 8. The preceptor provides opportunities conducive to learning

 9. The preceptor served as a positive role model

 10. The preceptor is a highly competent pharmacy practitioner

 11. The preceptor demonstrated collegiality with all team

 members

 12. The preceptor was receptive to questions and other viewpoints

 13. The preceptor is an enthusiastic and dedicated teacher

-14. Would you recommend please explain. d this preceptor for recognition as an outstanding preceptor?
-If yes, 15.
-What did the preceptor or do that was r nost effective in supporting your learning needs ?
-16. How could the learning ng experience bo e improved?
+please explain.
+15. .
+What did the preceptor do that was most effective in supporting your learning needs?
+16. How could the learning experience be improved?
 17. My preceptor reviewed my performance at the rotation's midpoint: Yes No 18.
-My preceptor reviewed l my overall per formance at the end of the rotation: Yes No
+8. My preceptor reviewed my overall performance at the end of the rotation: Yes No